Meet YOLO26: next-gen vision AI.

 This guide documents the exact training recipe used to produce the official YOLO26 pretrained checkpoints on COCO.
 Every hyperparameter shown here is already embedded in the released .pt weights and can be inspected programmatically.

-Understanding how the base models were trained helps you make better decisions when fine-tuning: which data augmentations to keep, which loss function weights to adjust, and what optimizer settings work best for your dataset size.
+Knowing what went into the official checkpoints — not just the architecture, but the learning rate schedules, augmentation pipelines, and loss weights that shaped their performance — helps you make better decisions when fine-tuning: which data augmentations to keep, which loss function weights to adjust, and what optimizer settings work best for your dataset size.

 Inspect checkpoint training args